New Book Examines How America's Growth Obsession Is Poisoning Its Own Water Supply

 Digital networks and grassroots culture in Cuba

-Steffen Köhn, Associate Professor of Anthropology at Aarhus University, shared ethnographic work from his forthcoming book Island in the Net: Digital Culture in Post-Castro Cuba, exploring how Cuban society has navigated the constraints and possibilities of digital technology — foregrounding agency, creativity, and everyday resistance through grassroots networks and digital black markets.
+Steffen Köhn, Associate Professor of Anthropology at Aarhus University, shared ethnographic work from his forthcoming book Island in the Net: Digital Culture in Post-Castro Cuba, exploring how Cuban society has navigated digital technology — foregrounding agency, creativity, and everyday resistance through grassroots networks.

 Memory, care, and post-conflict communities in Colombia

 Andrés Chaur, Visiting PhD Scholar at Aarhus University and co-coordinator at LACUA, presented his doctoral research on the Salón del Nunca Más in Granada, Antioquia — a memory site built by survivors and victims' families as an act of collective witness and civic repair.
-The research is situated at the intersection of Hartog's régimes d'historicité and a feminist ethics of care, advancing the concept of cuidado de la diferencia.
+The research advances the concept of cuidado de la diferencia.

 LACUA as a platform for dialogue

-The meeting reaffirmed LACUA's purpose as a sustained, multidisciplinary hub where researchers working on Latin American themes can share work and build intellectual community — and where Latin American cases speak productively to questions that matter in the Danish and Scandinavian context.
+The meeting reaffirmed LACUA's purpose as a sustained, multidisciplinary hub where Latin American cases speak productively to questions that matter in the Danish and Scandinavian context.
 Researchers interested in engaging with LACUA's programme are warmly encouraged to reach out.